 2. TOEFL scores under 100 on the internet-based exam or IELTS scores below a 7.0.

-3. Evidence of enrollment at an institution of higher education outside of the United States which lists English as their primary language of instruction, unless that school is in the United States, Canada, United Kingdom, Ireland, Australia, or New Zealand.
+3. Evidence of enrollment at an institution of higher education which lists English as the primary language of instruction, unless that school is in the United States, Canada, the United Kingdom, Ireland, Australia, or New Zealand.

 Detailed instructions for submitting evidence of English proficiency is provided in the application instructions for each program we offer.
 At minimum, students will have to have official test scores and/or official transcripts.

 If you are admitted to Tufts, you will be required to obtain an F-1 visa.
 You may not enter the U.S. on your B1/B2 visa, as this type of visa does not allow you to study.

 In order to obtain the F-1 visa, students will need to submit the following documents to the Tufts International Center, so that an I-20 (which is the form you will need to present at the U.S. Embassy in your home country for the F-1 visa) can be issued: